kernelwernel/VMAware/README.md

 - - -

-**IMPORTANT:** The library is currently in the alpha stage, so more improvements are planned.
-I don't recommend using this for any serious projects for now.
+**IMPORTANT:**

-Also, this library doesn't guarantee it'll be accurate.
+The library doesn't guarantee it'll be accurate.
 If you found a false positive or a false negative then please create an issue with information on what your VM is, what OS you're using, and other relevant details.

 - - -